 Having recently created a specifically EV-dedicated “Team Edison” made to focus on the development of all-electric cars, Ford pledged to invest $4.5 billion over five-years on new all-electric and hybrid vehicles.
 They also stated they have 13 new models they plan to release by 2023.
 Ford also just revealed their Mustang-styled electric SUV called the Mach-E that will be available sometime in 2021.

 Recently announced they plan to phase out gas-powered vehicles for an electric future.
 However, they did not give an exact timeline.
 But, they did say they plan for 20 all-electric vehicles by 2023.

 Honda is hot on the Zero Emission Vehicles (ZEV) movement, working towards a zero-emission society in the future.
 From their EV and Fuel Cell models, to their Smart Hydrogen Station and Power Manager, Honda’s latest hybrid powertrain technology is labeled as the Sport Hybrid i-MMD (which will include intelligent Multi Mode Drive).
-The company recently revealed they are working on a dedicated electric vehicle platform that will be the basis or mid-size sedans to large SUVs.
+The company recently revealed they are working on a dedicated electric vehicle platform that will provide the basis for mid-size sedans to large SUVs.

 Hyundai plans to develop a compact SUV on their new platform that was made just for electric vehicles.
 The company stated a prototype can be expected June 2020, with production slated to begin as early as 2021.

 In 2018, Nissan sold 87,000 Nisan Leaf vehicles, ushering in a new age of electric car production.
 Early to the electric car movement (launching in 2009), the Nissan Leaf actually became the the first electric car to break 400,000 in sales.
 In addition to the success of the Leaf, the company plans to develop a broader portfolio by launching 12 electric vehicle models by 2022.